dnlup/doc/README.md

 ## Credits

-When writing this module a lot of inspiration was taken from the awesome [Node Clinic Doctor](https://github.com/clinicjs/node-clinic-doctor) package.
+When writing this module, I took a lot of inspiration from the fantastic [Node Clinic Doctor](https://github.com/clinicjs/node-clinic-doctor) package.